 When hiring a moving company, you might find some movers will ask for a deposit to hold the moving date.
 Down payments aren't very common except in areas of the country where there are large numbers of households moving.
 A deposit may also be required during peak moving season, such as summer months.

 If a mover asks for a deposit, it should be your first red flag that the mover might not be a good choice.
 Do your research before you agree to a moving deposit.

 Why Are Deposits Required?

 First, it's important to know that moving deposits are not common.
-When a mover asks you for a deposit, it's a good idea to question the mover, asking why they require upfront funds.
+When a mover asks you for a deposit, it's a good idea to question the mover, asking why he or she requires upfront funds.
 If you're moving in the summer—May through August—some moving companies are concerned that without a deposit, they could miss out on the busiest moving season if a customer cancels the move at the last minute.

 Down payments or deposits may also be common among rogue movers.

 So if you've been asked for a deposit, make sure the mover is reliable.
 Do your research.
 Check the mover's history before you pay any money or sign any contracts or documents.

 What Is a Reasonable Amount?